initbitx/nestjs-common-package/packages/nats-jetstream/README.md

 - Event patterns like `@EventPattern('domain.user.greet')` now subscribe correctly without modification
 - Stream configuration now uses wildcard subjects (`*`, `>`) to capture all patterns

+### Subscription Registration Helper
+- When subscribing to subject patterns, the transport now stores a mapping between the subject and handler key if envelope mapping is selected
+- This ensures that even if the `type` in an incoming message doesn't match a handler key directly, the transport can still find the correct handler based on the subscription subject
+- This provides greater flexibility and backward compatibility for applications using envelope-based routing

+### Custom Message Mapping
+- Added support for custom message mapping through the `mapper` option
+- Introduced `defaultMapper` option to choose between 'subject' (default) and 'envelope' mapping strategies
+- Custom mappers allow complete control over how NATS messages are mapped to NestJS handlers
+- Envelope mapper provides backward compatibility for message envelope patterns with `type` and `payload` properties
+- Subject-to-handler mapping system ensures correct routing when using envelope mode with different subject patterns

 ### Configuration Options
 - Added `logger` option to `NatsJetStreamOptions` and `NatsClientOptions` interfaces
 - Updated the module to properly inject and use the provided logger
+- Added `mapper` and `defaultMapper` options for custom message mapping

 ## Building